 Macaron Tip #6

 Remember, everyone’s oven is different.
 The pan is different, the climate is different, the ingredients are different brands.
 Because of this, you may have to adjust as needed.
 Practice makes perfect, right?
-I stil have issues every now and again when making these treats, but I never stop making them!
+I still have issues now and again when making these treats, but I never stop making them!

 Tools for Easy Macaron Recipe Success